 Prepping for the first school send off

-Read books about kindergarten, such as The Night Before Kindergarten or First Day Jitters and gently get him familiar with the concept.
+Read books about kindergarten with them, such as The Night Before Kindergarten or First Day Jitters and gently get them familiar with the concept.
 Storytime is a good way to get your child talking about the new school.

+Being a Mathematics based game company, our desire is for your student to excel in Math.
 Math can be integrated into many daily activities.
 You can start prepping your child for kindergarten with kindergarten-appropriate math games like Uno and number Bingo.
 Practice counting by asking your child to count the buttons on your shirt, the daisies in your lawn, the candy in a dish.
 Use our Math Development Growth Chart and find out where your five-year-old is in math before school begins.

-How do parents get ready?
+6. How do parents get ready?

 Kids are the ones who have to face a whole new routine, but parents need to prepare too!
 During the school send off, you’ll probably cry more than the little one.
 Invest in a giant pair of sunglasses to hide those tears.
 And definitely have a video camera handy.
-Questions to ask yourself before your child begins kindergarten: